 Among these, we see: being nice, having fun and connecting, while protecting personal information and promoting transparency.

-Pfizer call their policy “social media community guidelines”.
-This overlaps with Dell’s view about social media strengthening their brand through promoting company values.
+Pfizer calls their policy “social media community guidelines”.
+This overlaps with Dell’s view about social media strengthening its brand through promoting company values.

 Pfizer’s policy covers essential aspects related to the pharmaceutical industry:

 - “Moderation, monitoring and reporting” come across as governing aspects.

 - The policy outlines what qualifies as bad use of social media.
 For example, it prohibits referencing a medicinal product and possible side effects.

 - Overall, Pfizer describes what users need to avoid.
 This stands out as a more cautious approach compared to Dell.

 The differences between these two policies emphasise how your social media policy needs to be specific to your business.
 Avoid copying exactly what other companies are doing.